coreos/fedora-coreos-pipeline/HACKING.md

 reason we create the app first is that otherwise OpenShift will automatically instantiate Jenkins with default parameters when creating the Jenkins pipeline).

+The `STORAGE_CLASS_NAME` may be required depending on the cluster.
+If using a development cluster or the CentOS CI cluster, it normally isn't, and you can drop it.
+For the Fedora prod cluster, use `ocs-storagecluster-ceph-rbd` as shown above.

 Now, create the Jenkins configmap: